Find a Law Firm

 Find an Approved Solicitor on the JPMorgan Chase Bank, N.A.
 Conveyancing Panel

-My lawyer has uncovered a discrepancy when comparing the information in JPMorgan’s home valuation survey and what is revealed within the conveyancing documents.
-My lawyer informs me that as he is on the JPMorgan conveyancing panel he is obliged to check that the lender is OK with this discrepancy and is content go ahead.
-Is my lawyer’s course or action appropriate?
+My conveyancer has spotted a discrepancy when comparing the surveyor’s assumptions in JPMorgan’s home valuation survey and what is revealed within the title deeds.
+My solicitor informs me that as he is on the JPMorgan conveyancing panel he needs to ensure that the lender is with this discrepancy and is content go ahead.
+Is my conveyancer’s approach appropriate?

 A precondition to being on the JPMorgan approved panel is to comply with the CML Handbook requirements (last updated for this lender on JPMorgan) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.